acorrenson/owl/README.md

 -> list_append(cons(1, cons(2, cons(3, nil))), 4, cons(1, cons(2, cons(3, cons(4, nil)))))
 ```

-The beauty of logic programming is that we can also ask what parameters gives a specific result :
+The beauty of logic programming is that we can also ask what parameters give a specific result :

 ```prolog
 ?- list_append(cons(1, ?x), ?y, cons(1, cons(2, cons(3, nil))))